savantcare/emr/ptclient/cts/spi/c4-hello-world/README.md

 Q) What are the additional end result of this chapter?

-1. Define a ORM model
+A. Define a ORM model
-2. Read data from ORM model and show inside a template
+B. Read data from ORM model and show inside a template

 Q) How many lines of code need to be written for above results?
 Total: 74